markdoliner/check_xmpp_dns/README.md

   * Ubuntu: apt-get install python-dnspython
 * (optional) python gevent library.
 Only needed if you execute the script directly to run a standalone web server.
+* (optional) gunicorn.
+Only needed if you want to use the included check-xmpp-dns.conf upstart config to runt he script as a system service.

 Usage
 =====
 This script's main method starts a standard HTTP server on port 1000 using the gevent WSGI server.
-My web server is configured to route traffic for /check_xmpp_dns/ to this port.
+You may wish to proxy traffic to this port from another web server.
+You can use the included check-xmpp-dns.conf upstart config file to run the script as a system service.

-But you don't have to run it this way.
-You can use any server with WSGI support to start the script's 'application' method.
+Or you can use any other WSGI server to start the script's 'application' method.